HIPAA Notice of Privacy Practices of the Lactation Consultant

 (4) Restriction Request (you can put limits on the lactation consultant’s use and sharing of your PHI).

 Our duty under to HIPAA is to give you this notice, so you understand we have promised to keep your private health information confidential.
 If we change this notice in the future, we’ll give you a new copy.
-Both Misti Ryan and Leah Jolly act as the privacy officers of Bay Area Breastfeeding & Education.
-Our number is 713-496-2223.
-Either of us can answer your questions or concerns about how we protect your privacy.
+Leah Jolly acts as the privacy officer of Bay Area Breastfeeding & Education.
+Her number is 713-496-2223.
+She can answer your questions or concerns about how your privacy is protected.

 You can complain if you think your privacy hasn’t been protected by the lactation consultant.
-First, you’d have to bring your complaint to the Misti or Leah who have a duty to try to patch things up.
+First, you’d have to bring your complaint to the IBCLC who has a duty to try to patch things up.
 We can’t penalize you for making a complaint.
 If we don’t address your complaint adequately, you can go over our heads to the Office of Civil Rights of the federal Health and Human Services Dept., to ask that a formal investigation be made.
-You can get all the details from them by calling (toll free) 1-800-368-1019; or, see their website at www.hhs.gov/ocr/privacyhowtofile.htm>.
+You can get all the details from them by calling (toll free) 1-800-368-1019; or, see their website at www.hhs.gov/ocr/privacyhowtofile.htm.
 You can’t go to court and sue us over a HIPAA violation -- but you can ask HHS to investigate.

 © ECB JD IBCLC FILCA, July 2009, adapted with permission by Misti Ryan, BSN, RN, CCE